ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v22.md

 ### Component license bundles available to Business Partner customers
 {: #relnotes_v22-license-bundles}

-Business Partner users can now select from four component license bundles when ordering a new vSphere cluster.
+As a Business Partner user, you can now select from four component license bundles when you order a new vSphere cluster.
 Choose from Standard with Management, Advanced, Advanced with Networking, or Advanced with Networking and Management.
 You can also include additional VMware components to your order.
 However, the option to Bring Your Own License is not available.

 For more information, see the *Licensing settings* section in [Ordering new vSphere clusters](/docs/services/vmwaresolutions/vsphere?topic=vmware-solutions-vs_orderinginstances).